-The ZETES Group has its headquarters in Brussels, Belgium and employs more than 1300 people across 22 countries in EMEA.
+The ZETES Group has its headquarters in Brussels, Belgium and employs close to 1300 people across 22 countries in EMEA.
 ZETES aspires to achieve sustainable profit and growth.
-Its turnover amounted to €270.3 million in 2019 and reached €281.1 million in 2020.
-The group's EBITDA remained stable over the course of those 2 years, totalling around 23 million.
+Its turnover amounted to €281.1 million in 2020, and reached €293.9 million in 2021.
+The group's EBITDA in 2021 was in line with our strong results, peaking at 30.0 million.

-Figure 1: ZETES' consolidated sales amount 2020, extract ZETES KEY FIGURES 2020
+Figure 1: ZETES' consolidated sales amount 2021, extract ZETES KEY FIGURES 2022

-A Panasonic Company
+A Panasonic company

 In 2017, ZETES joined the Panasonic Group, operating as a wholly owned independent subsidiary.
-ZETES is part of the Connected Solutions Business unit.
+ZETES is part of Panasonic CONNECT.
 Since then, synergies between both companies have become increasingly obvious.